ysmood/noflow/readme.md

 A minimal router for the future.
 The interesting part is that it also works fine without any ES6 or ES7 syntax, it's up to you to decide how fancy it will be.
+And because it's middlewares are just normal functions, they can be easily composed with each other.

 To use noflow, you only have to remember a single rule "Any async function should and will return a Promise.".

 For example goto [examples](examples).
-For API details goto [API](https://github.com/ysmood/nokit#flowmiddlewares-opts).

 To run the examples, you have to install the `npm i -g babel`, for example, to run [examples/basic.js](examples/basic.js), use